BEagle1984/silverback/docs/guides/broker/producing/basics.md

 ### Kafka Partitioning

 For Kafka producers, you can also specify the partition to produce to or influence it using a partitioning key.
-More information can be found in the <xref:producing-kafka-partitioning> guide.
+More information can be found in the <xref:kafka-partitioning> guide.

 ## Additional Resources

-For more information about the producer configuration possibilities refer to the other guides in this section and the [API Reference](~/api/Silverback.html).
+For more information about the producer configuration possibilities refer to the other guides in this section and the [API Reference](xref:Silverback).